punchagency/proof-concierge-backend/README.md

   - Tickets include essential details, such as donor information, query mode, device info, and more.
   - Chat messages and call requests can be attached to a query for real-time communication.

+- **Video & Audio Calls:**
+  - Integrated with VideoSDK for real-time communication between donors and admins.
+  - Support for video calls, audio-only calls, and screen sharing.
+  - Call request system with notification support.
+  - See [VideoSDK Documentation](./VIDEOSDK_DOCUMENTATION.md) for detailed information.

 - **Public Endpoints:**
   - **POST `/donor-queries`**: Create a new support ticket.
 (Public, no authentication required)
   - **GET `/donor-queries/:id`**: Retrieve details of a support ticket by its ID (public).